 - Comply with all state and federal requirements and regulations

-- Establish a water conservation program with drinking water customers, encouraging customer input (This would be a partnership with city utilities, possible Clallam County PUD and other partners)
+- Establish a water conservation program with drinking water customers, encouraging customer input (This would be in partnership with other city utilities, possibly Clallam PUD, Clallam County and other partners)

 - Promote the use of Reclaimed Water